DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 Install [these drivers](https://downloads2.myteracube.com/Tools/Drivers/MediaTek_Preloader_USB_VCOM_Drivers_Setup_Signed.zip) ([source](https://community.myteracube.com/t/teracube-2e-instructions-to-install-factory-software-and-to-reset/4026) - note to Rabbit Inc., you should be making similar provisions for your users.)

+(If you previously installed these or similar drivers following the [r1 escape](https://github.com/RabbitHoleEscapeR1/r1_escape) instructions, and it worked, you're already good to go)

 Note, the installer will tell you to reboot at the end, but this seems to be unnecessary.

 ### macOS Prerequisites